 No Bake Oreo Dessert with Cream Cheese, Cool Whip and Chocolate Pudding

-- 1/4 cup Turbinado or light brown sugar
+- ¼ cup light brown sugar (such as Turbinado)

 - 1 cup flour